elegantapp/pwa-workshop-angular-firebase/README.md

 Welcome to the workshop of building a production ready Progressive Web App based on Angular, Ionic and Firebase.

-The workshop is consist of 10 steps of producing a PWA by transforming a regular web app - [Ionic Conference App](https://github.com/ionic-team/ionic-conference-app/) into a PWA and deploying it to Firebase.
+This workshop consists of 10 steps for producing a PWA by transforming a regular web app - [Ionic Conference App](https://github.com/ionic-team/ionic-conference-app/) into a PWA, finally deploying it to Firebase.

 ## Ionic Conference App